gabrielmoris/docker/multi-containers-front-back-db/Howto.md

 # Run Containers In network

-In the Backend, in mongoose connect We have to listen `"mongodb://mongodb:27017/course-goals"` since we are in the same network
+In the Backend, in mongoose connect We have to listen `"mongodb://mongodb:27017/course-goals"` since we are in the same network.
+The backend has 3 volumes:

+1. Pointing to the code so It will have live source code update
+2. Other for the app logs called logs
+3. An anonymouse volume for the node_modules to dont overwrite the node modules in the app

-The backend still needs to expose and the frontend doesn't need to be in network
+The backend still needs to expose and the frontend doesn't need to be in network.
+With the command `-e MONGO_INITDB_ROOT_USERNAME=gabriel -e MONGO_INITDB_ROOT_PASSWORD=secret`, I add password to the mongodb.
+That will require changes in my app.js `mongodb://gabriel:secret@mongodb:27017/course-goals?authSource=admin`, I can make ENV variables and declare them in Dockerfile as well

 ```
     docker network create goals-net

-    docker run --name mongodb --rm -d --network goals-net mongo
+    docker run --name mongodb -v data:/data/db --rm -d --network goals-net  -e MONGO_INITDB_ROOT_USERNAME=gabriel -e MONGO_INITDB_ROOT_PASSWORD=secret mongo

-    docker run --name goals-backend --rm -d -p 80:80 --network goals-net goals-node
+    docker run --name goals-backend -v /home/moris/learning/docker/multi-containers-front-back-db/backend:/app -v logs:/app/logs -v /app/node_modules --rm -d -p 80:80 --network goals-net goals-node

     docker run --name goals-frontend --rm -d -p 3000:3000 -it goals-react
 ```